OpenPSG/edf/README.md

 # edf

-A European Data Format Library For Go
+A European Data Format EDF/EDF+ Implementation For Go.